Coins We Grade & Policies

 Return Packaging Policy

-NGC will return capsules and other packaging (such as original mint boxes and certificates) to submitters who check the “Return Packaging” service on the NGC Submission Form.
+NGC will return capsules and other packaging (such as original mint boxes) to submitters who check the “Return Packaging” service on the NGC Submission Form.
 There is an additional $5 fee per submission form for this service, plus any additional shipping costs that may apply.

 NGC will attempt to return packaging at the same time as graded coins.
 If the packaging is not returned at this time (e.g. the submitter does not accept the returned packaging or it cannot be delivered to the submitter), the packaging will be held by NGC for an additional 14 calendar days.
 After this time, unclaimed packaging will be discarded.
 NGC will not be liable for packaging discarded if unclaimed for more than 14 calendar days after the date graded coins are returned to the submitter.